jittat/aiep-documents/content/en/docs/4plus1/industrial/_index.md

 - Delta Electronics (smart factory collaboration)
 - Thai logistics, warehouse, and industrial automation firms (in development)
 - Research groups in intelligent systems at Kasetsart University
+- Service-sector collaborators (in development): hospital and health networks, banks and financial-technology firms, e-commerce platforms, and public-service agencies

 ---

 ## 🔄 4+1 Pathway

-- Option to continue into AI-Integrated M.Eng. with aligned Capstone/Master project
+- Option to continue into AI-Integrated M.Eng. with aligned Capstone or thesis topic.
 - Emphasis on transitioning from deterministic models to learning-based control
-- Requires satisfactory academic and project performance
+- Requires satisfactory academic standing and project performance

 ---

 ## 🧭 Career Opportunities

-- Smart factory engineers (automation + optimization)
+- Smart-factory and automation engineer for production lines, robotics coordination, and real-time control
+- Operations research and optimization engineer for scheduling, planning, and network design
-- Supply chain analytics specialists
+- Supply chain and logistics analytics specialist for forecasting, inventory, routing, and risk-aware planning
-- Decision system designers in service ops
-- Industrial data scientists or simulation engineers
+- Industrial data scientist and simulation engineer for time-series analysis, anomaly detection, and digital-twin experimentation
-- AI-enhanced operations managers or startup founders
+- Digital-twin and systems-integration engineer for factories, warehouses, and service operations
+- Decision-intelligence and human-centred systems designer for control rooms, contact centres, and enterprise platforms
+- Reliability and predictive-maintenance engineer using sensor and event data
+- Operations manager in manufacturing or service organizations who can lead technology adoption and change
+- Entrepreneur or product leader building decision and automation solutions for industry and services

 ---

 ## 🌟 Competitive Advantages

 - Go beyond Excel and heuristics — learn to use cutting-edge AI to solve ops problems
+- End-to-end capability: from modelling and forecasting to optimization, deployment, and continuous monitoring
 - Master tools for simulation, real-time control, and decision modeling
 - Be ready for disruption, not replaced by it — design the systems that will reshape your field
 - Join a cross-functional ecosystem of AI+Engineering innovators
+- Portfolio on graduation that includes reproducible models, simulation artefacts, and operational playbooks

 ---

 ## 🎒 Enrichment Activities

-- Industry-based Capstone projects in smart manufacturing or logistics
+- Industry-based Capstone projects in smart manufacturing, logistics and service operations with real data
-- Undergraduate Research Opportunities (UROP) with AI and optimization labs
+- Undergraduate Research Opportunities with AI and optimization labs
-- Internships in factories, service ops, or analytics teams
+- Internships in factories, hospitals and clinics, banks and commerce platforms, airlines and airports, and technology service organizations
-- Technical workshops on OR + ML + simulation integration
+- Technical workshops on the integration of operations research, machine learning, simulation, and responsible deployment
-- Visits to industrial AI application sites
+- Site visits to production plants, distribution centres, control rooms, and service-operations hubs
+- Practitioner seminars, guest lectures, and mentorship from industry partners
+- Case competitions and design studios focused on decision intelligence and human-in-the-loop systems

 ---